In this 20-minute recipe for seared tuna steak, the fish is cooked in a hot skillet and then sliced and served with a spicy dipping sauce.

 Whisk together the sauce ingredients in a small bowl and set aside.

-Expert Tips
+Recipe Tips

-Generally, a 1.5-inch-thick steak should be cooked for about 2 minutes per side over medium-high heat.
+How long you cook the fish depends on how thick it is and how hot your stove/pan gets.
+Generally speaking, a 1.5-inch-thick steak should be cooked for about 2 minutes per side over medium-high heat.
 A thinner steak (¾ to 1 inch) will need 1-1.5 minutes per side.

-This is the type of recipe where there's no escaping the need to be flexible; loosely follow the recipe but stay very aware of what's happening in your kitchen with your ingredients and equipment.
+This is the type of recipe where there's no escaping the need to be flexible.
+Loosely follow the recipe, but stay very aware of what's happening in your kitchen with your ingredients and equipment.

 Recipe FAQs